 Following these events, room 4714 was no longer allowed to be used as a barracks room, and was said to have been converted into a small study area.
-Throughout the 70’s, reports of this entity continued, and picked back up again when former West Point professor Lt.
+Throughout the 1970s, reports of this entity continued and picked back up again when former West Point professor Lt.
 Col Timothy O’Neill published Shades of Gray (no, not that one) in 1987.

-Shades of Gray recounted the events of the early 70’s and O’Neill went on to speculate as to what he thinks is going on, especially when the sightings increase.
+Shades of Gray recounted the events of the early 70s and O’Neill went on to speculate as to what he thinks is going on, especially when the sightings increased.
 He’s a firm believer in (apparently collective) sleep paralysis being the explanation.